stefan-kolb/nucleus/wiki/implement_new_adapter.md

 ### Authentication

-PaaSal already offers quite some authentication approaches that could fit your needs.
+Nucleus already offers quite some authentication approaches that could fit your needs.
 You can find the authentication clients at `app/core/auth`.

 ### What if the platform does not support action X?